TalHassner/home/_pages/about.md

 - 27-October-2017 Our bid for holding the 2021 IEEE/CVF ICCV in Montreal was approved! <br/>
 A HUGE thank you to everyone at ICCV'17 who participated and voted for our team.
-And so I am happy to announce that I will be a **Program Co-Chair** for the IEEE/CVF International Conference on Computer Vision (ICCV'21), Montreal, CA.
+And so I am happy to announce that I will be a **Program Co-Chair** for the [2021 IEEE/CVF International Conference on Computer Vision](http://iccv2021.thecvf.com/home) (ICCV'21), Montreal, CA.

 - 5-April-2017 **Program Co-Chair** for the [IEEE Winter Conf. on Applications of Computer Vision](http://wacv18.wacv.net/) (WACV), Lake Tahoe, NV/CA, USA, 2018.